RRZE-HPC/likwid/doc/archs/nehalemex.md

 \anchor NEHEX_RBOX
 <H2>RBOX counters</H2>
-<P>The Intel&reg; Nehalem EX microarchitecture provides measurements of the crossbar rounter in the Uncore.
+<P>The Intel&reg; Nehalem EX microarchitecture provides measurements of the crossbar router in the Uncore.
 The description from Intel&reg;:<BR>
 <I>The Crossbar Router (R-Box) is a 8 port switch/router implementing the Intel&reg; QuickPath Interconnect Link and Routing layers.
 The R-Box is responsible for routing and transmitting all intra- and inter-processor communication.
 </I><BR>
 The Intel&reg; Nehalem EX microarchitecture has two interfaces to the RBOX although each socket contains only one crossbar router.
 Each RBOX offers 8 general-purpose counters.
 They are exposed through the MSR interface to the operating system kernel.
 The RBOX setup routine is taken from Likwid 3.